faithvoid/xbmc4xbox-redux/xbmc/lib/libPython/python/Doc/library/difflib.rst

    generating the delta lines) in unified diff format.

    Unified diffs are a compact way of showing just the lines that have changed plus a few lines of context.
-The changes are shown in a inline style (instead of separate before/after blocks).
+The changes are shown in an inline style (instead of separate before/after blocks).
 The number of context lines is set by *n* which defaults to three.